wmbpbw/web_page_analyzer_go/README.md

 Go to credentials tab and provide credentials for new user.( Make sure temporary password option disabled to use the.
 Otherwise have to provide a new password at first login)

-Goto relam clients and import clients using given files.
+Goto relam clients and import clients using given JSON files.
 This will create two clients with all the configurations.

-Get files from this  repo : **https://github.com/wmbpbw/keyclok-client-data**
+Get JSON files from this  repo : **https://github.com/wmbpbw/keyclok-client-data**

-Below are the file names
+Below are the files

 ▪
 **web-analyzer-backend**

 ▪
-**web-analyzer-fronten**d
+**web-analyzer-frontend**

 No need to do anything with mongodb.
 All setup with the deployment.
 Can access using Mongo compass with below url if necessary.